Credit 101: The Ultimate Guide to Credit in 2024

 Take Advantage of Your Credit Card's One-Time Credit Card Number Generator

-You most likely use an app or website dedicated to providing a dashboard snapshot of your credit card usage and transactions.
-One dashboard option may include “Generate SafeShop Card Number.”
-Clicking this automatically generates a new credit card number, expiry date, and CVV code.
+More than likely you use an app or a website dedicated to giving you a dashboard snapshot of your credit card usage and transactions.
+Among many dashboard options, they may include “Generate SafeShop Card Number.”
+Clicking this will automatically generate a new credit card number, expiry date, and CVV code.

-You can set your credit limit and how many times this unique number can be used.
-This handy tool helps protect you from credit card theft as it blocks off your actual card number by using the generated card number as a firewall gateway.
-If you aren’t familiar with a website and would like to make a purchase, this feature will protect you from scammers draining your account.
+You can set your own credit limit and the number of times this unique number can be used.
+This handy tool helps protect you from credit card theft as it blocks off your real card number by using the generated card number as a firewall gateway.
+If you aren't familiar with a website and would like to make a purchase, this feature will protect you from scammers draining your account.

 Utilize Two-Factor Authentication